eitansuez/lab-ckad-practice/workshop/content/exercises/07-state-persistence.md

 - Knowing how to create different types of volumes and claims, and how to mount them onto Pods.
 - Other ways to provide a Pod access to persistent storage.

 The ability to create such resources in this specific environment is a challenge.
 At the time of this writing, it's a work in progress.
-Adding coverage of this specific topics is something we plan to remedy.
+Adding coverage of this specific topic is something we plan to remedy.
 In the meantime, please be sure to review other resources and [sample questions](https://github.com/dgkanatsios/CKAD-exercises/blob/master/g.state.md) on this subject.

 ## Check